aldebaran/qibuild/doc/tutos/beginner/cmdline/configuring_a_project.rst

   qibuild configure --release

-If you are not using visual studio, you will see that qibuild chose an other build directory for you, ending with -release-.
+If you are not using Visual Studio, you will see that qibuild chose an other build directory for you, ending with -release-.

 Passing CMake flags